Tel Megiddo: Megiddo stables

 At Megiddo two stable complexes were excavated from Stratum IVA, one in the north and one in the south.
 Stratum VA-IVB has also been proposed for this area.
 The southern complex contained five structures built around a lime paved courtyard.
-The buildings themselves were divided into three sections.
-Two long stone paved aisles were built adjacent to a main corridor paved with lime.
+The buildings were divided into three sections.

+Two long stone paved aisles were built adjacent to a main corridor, paved with lime.
 The buildings were about twenty-one meters long by eleven meters wide.
 Separating the main corridor from outside aisles was a series of stone pillars.
-Holes were bored into many of these pillars so that horses could be tied to them.
-Also, the remains of stone mangers were found in the buildings.
+Holes were bored into many of these pillars so horses could be tied to them.
+The remains of stone mangers were found in the buildings.
 These mangers were placed between the pillars to feed the horses.

 It is suggested that each side could hold fifteen horses, giving each building an overall capacity of thirty horses.
 The buildings on the northern side of the city were similar in their construction.
-However, there was no central courtyard.
-The capacity of the northern buildings was about three hundred horses altogether.
+There was no central courtyard.
+The capacity of the buildings of the north was about three hundred horses altogether.
 Both complexes could hold from 450 to 480 horses combined.

 The buildings were found during excavations between 1927 and 1934.
-The head excavator originally interpreted the buildings as stables.
-Since then his conclusions have been challenged by James Pritchard, Dr Adrian Curtis of Manchester University Ze'ev Herzog, and Yohanan Aharoni, who suggest they were storehouses, marketplaces or barracks.
+The head excavator initially interpreted the buildings as stables.
+Since then, his conclusions have been challenged by James B. Pritchard, Dr Adrian Curtis of Manchester University Ze'ev Herzog, and Yohanan Aharoni, who suggest they were storehouses, marketplaces or barracks.

 The Bronze Age tomb

-In 2023 February, the remains of two elite brothers buried with Cypriot pottery, food and other valuable possessions were found in a Bronze Age tomb.
+In February 2023, the remains of two elite brothers buried with Cypriot pottery, food and other valuable possessions were found in a Bronze Age tomb.
 Bioarchaeologists identified the early evidence of a Bronze Age cranial surgery called trepanation in one of the brothers.
-The study published in PLOS One, reports that the younger brother passed away in his teens or early 20s, most likely from an infectious illness like leprosy or tuberculosis.
-The older brother who died immediately after the surgery had angular notched trephination and was thought to be between the ages of 20 and 40.
-A 30-millimeter (1.2-inch) square-shaped hole was created on the frontal bone of the skull after his scalp was cut with a sharp instrument with a bevelled-edge.
+The study published in PLOS One, reports that the younger brother died in his teens or early 20s, most likely from an infectious illness like leprosy or tuberculosis.
+The older brother, who died immediately after the surgery, had angular notched trephination and was thought to be between the ages of 20 and 40.
+A 30-millimetre (1.2-inch) square-shaped hole was created on the frontal bone of the skull after his scalp was cut with a sharp instrument with a bevelled edge.